 In marriage and partnership, it’s easy to slip into bad habits that can soon begin to tank the relationship.
-Even after 36 years of a very happy marriage, when I allow my attention to focus on little irritations too much (instead of on the things I admire and love about my husband), it doesn’t take long before I’m feeling a slight distance or friction between us.
+Even after decades of a very happy marriage, when I allow my attention to focus on little irritations too much (instead of on the things I admire and love about my husband), it doesn’t take long before I’m feeling a slight distance or friction between us.

 In that moment, I’ve learned to stop myself and bring to mind all the amazing qualities he has, the incredible support he gives me, and all the ways we enrich each other’s life.
 Is this mind shift easy when I feel like griping and lashing out?
 Nope.
 It takes practice.
 To make a marriage stronger, a couple needs better communication skills and a willingness to resolve differences.
 And it requires making a choice to love when it’s not easy.

-How to Communicate Better by Resolving Conflict
+How to Effectively Communicate by Resolving Conflict

 Here are some truths about love and relationship!1) Love is a choice made moment by moment.
 Every minute, we can choose to respond critically or seek to understand.
 Every day, we can choose to nag our partner or encourage them.
 Every interaction is an opportunity to choose the higher road of love.
 And when we make this daily loving a commitment, it becomes a habit that feeds the relationship and strengthens safety and trust.